Breaking down the barriers

 “I think it is really important to get children and students involved with, engaged in, and talking about science from a young age.”

-Dr Liz Bagshaw, School of Earth and Ocean Sciences
+Dr Liz Bagshaw, School of Earth and Environmental Sciences

 “I work with amazing, inspirational people from all over the world.
 Every day is different, and I can explore the things that really interest me.
 It’s a cliché, but I never stop learning – each new problem requires a new solution, which means learning how someone else in another field dealt with it.
 That’s exciting for me.
 And the travel is amazing – I get to visit incredible places to do my research, including Greenland and Antarctica.
 You can’t beat the view from my tent doorway.